castorini/pyserini/docs/experiments-unicoil.md

 Upon completion, we should have an index with 8,841,823 documents.
 The indexing speed may vary; on a modern desktop with an SSD (using 12 threads, per above), indexing takes around 20 minutes.

 ### Retrieval

-To ensure that the tokenization in the index aligns exactly with the queries, we use pre-tokenized queries.
+To ensure that the tokenization in the index aligns exactly with the queries, we use pre-tokenized queries with pre-computed weights.
 First, fetch the MS MARCO passage ranking dev set queries:

 ```bash